dell-cloud-marketplace/docker-haproxy/README.md

 ### Failover

-Failover test, in the example above you would run the command **rabbitmqctl stop_app** on each server RabbitMQ is running one by one and review the dashboard and the logs to see this working.
+Failover test, in the example above you would run the command **rabbitmqctl stop_app** on each server RabbitMQ is running one by one and review the HAProxy dashboard (```http://localhost/haproxy?adminstats```) and the logs to see this working.

 ### Getting Started